MelJan/PyDeep/docs/tutorials/Binary_RBM_MNIST_small.rst

 Example for training a centered and normal Binary Restricted Boltzmann machine on the MNIST handwritten digit dataset and the flipped version.
 The model is small enough to calculate the exact Log-Likelihood and annealed importance sampling and reverse annealed importance sampling are evaluated.

-For an analysis of advantage of centering in RBMs see `How to Center Binary Restricted Boltzmann Machines (Vol. 1311.1354).
-Melchior, J., Fischer, A., Wang, N., & Wiskott, L..
-(2013). arXiv.org e-Print archive. <http://arxiv.org/pdf/1311.1354.pdf>`_
+For an analysis of advantage of centering in RBMs see `How to Center Deep Boltzmann Machines.
+Melchior, J., Fischer, A., & Wiskott, L..
+(2016).
+Journal of Machine Learning Research, 17(99), 1–61. <http://jmlr.org/papers/v17/14-237.html>`_

+The code_ given below produces the following output.

 Learned filters of a centered binary RBM on the MNIST dataset.